Awale-Abdi/Python-End-to-End-Data-Analysis/README.md

 This project analyzes crime trends in the City of Los Angeles using publicly available LAPD datasets covering 2020 through early 2023.
 It uses Python and key libraries like pandas, matplotlib, seaborn, and plotly to explore temporal, geographic, and demographic crime patterns.
 Originally completed as a group assignment, this standalone version was fully restructured, reinterpreted, and replicated by me using a reproducible Jupyter Notebook.

 The analysis processes 843,000+ crime records across 28 features (≈180MB), showcasing my ability to handle large-scale, real-world datasets.
-Due to GitHub's file size limits, I hosted the raw dataset on AWS S3, illustrating basic cloud proficiency and end-to-end data accessibility thinking.
+Due to GitHub's file size limits, I hosted the raw dataset on AWS S3, illustrating my familiarity with cloud usage and end-to-end data accessibility thinking.

 This project combines full-cycle data cleaning, statistical hypothesis testing, and rich visual storytelling to uncover actionable insights on when, where, and how crimes occur in LA.